-How I Keep My Teeth White
+How To Keep Your Teeth White

 A lot of you ask me how I keep my teeth so white, and the honest answer is, it’s a bunch of little things.
 Like anything beauty related; maintenance is key.
 I wish all of these little habits were a one-time fix, but it’s the little things you do consistently that keep results!
 So, here are my recommendations in keeping your teeth ultra white and sparkly.